-To use a quick note: Press \odot under Browse.
+To use a quick note: Press $\oslash$ under Browse.
 Scroll to the quick note you want.
 For more information on quick notes, see "Using Quick Notes".

-4 If you want to send the message, press

-one or press one or under Send. -or-
+4 If you want to send the message, press ♥ or press ∅ under Send. -or-